matikin9/civic-tech-project-workflow/discovery-phase.md

 # Discovery Phase

 You are in the Discovery Phase!
 You've got a general idea of what you're interested in and maybe you've got a lot of questions.
-It's time to bake a cake out of those ingredients!
+It's time to focus on a direction.

 Here are some questions to help you out: